Rickedb/OpenProtocolInterpreter/README.md

 **[If you're curious, just take a look at their documentation.](https://github.com/Rickedb/OpenProtocolIntepreter/blob/master/docs/OpenProtocol_Specification.pdf)**

-## Changelog for version 2.0.0
+## Changelog for version 2.2.0

- 1. Namespace "MIDs" removed, for more clean usings;
- 2. Classes, methods and properties names changed (For example: MidIdentifier => MidInterpreter);
+ 1. New overload added to Mid class => Parse(byte[] package);
+ 2. New method added to Mid class => PackBytes();
- 3. All revisions added to all current Mids;
+ 3. All revisions are now working with byte[] and ASCII string;
- 4. Mid classes names changed from "MID_{number}" to "Mid{number}";
- 5. All interfaces from Mids were made public, so now anyone can inject a custom mid to MidInterpreter;
- 6. Enums moved to root namespace instead of each class having his own enum correspondent to their values;
- 7. Converting does not work as before, it will convert it's value only when you trigger get, parsing became faster;
- 8. DataValues cache get values for better performance;
- 9. Parsing almost 50% faster than version 1.0.0.
+ 4. Mid 0061 and 0065 now works for every revision.
+     * Because of Strategy Options and other fields which are used as bytes, not ASCII string it wasn't possible to work with other revisions in Parse(string package);
+ 5. Mid 0061 and 0065 got their Parse(string package) overload obsolete, you should only use it for revisions 1 and 999, otherwise use Parse(byte[] package) overload;
+ 6. Compatibility remains for all 2.X.X versions;

 ## How does it work?

-It's simple, you give us your string package and we deliver you an object, simple as that!
+It's simple, you give us your byte[] or string package and we deliver you an object, simple as that!

 For example, let's imagine you received the following string package:
 ``` csharp
 string package = "00240005001         0018";
 ```
 It's **MID 5**, so OpenProtocolIntepreter will return a **MID_0005** class for you with all his datafields and the package entire translated to an object.

 ## Let's see some examples of usage